NafiurSiddiqui/Lara-ground/NOTES.md

     -   After migrating the new table, run `... make:model <name>` in this case `Post` and stick with singularity class name.
 Not `Posts`.

-    ## Migration

-    -   A migration is like creating a new table or changing an existing one.
-    -   You can also delete data from a table using this.
-    -   `php artisan make:migration create_table_name_table`
-    -   open it up and add fields.
-    -   Anytime you make any changes to these files, you need to `... migrate:rollback` and then `.. migrate` to push the new changes to the DB.

-    ### Shortcut to Migration and Model

-    -   `php artisan make:model <Name> <flag>` so in our scneario it will be `php artisan make:model Post -m`. this will migrate and create a corresponding model.
-There are more flags you can find with `php artisan -help`
-    -   for instance, `php artisan make:model Comment -mfc` will create a model for `comments` section, m = migrate, f = factory, c = controller.
-NEAT!

 # DEVELOPMENT